 - 1 tsp dried ground sage

-Add bacon to a large stock pot and cook over medium heat until crispy.
-Drain grease.
+Add bacon to a large pot or dutch oven and cook over medium heat until crispy.
+Drain grease, if needed.

 Add chopped carrots, celery, garlic, and onions to bacon.
 Stir all together a cook over medium heat for a few minutes or until softened.